 • HACSB will use remote meeting options whenever possible for actions within this activity which require a meeting between HACSB employees and assisted households, such as the modified grievance process (settlement conference).

-Emergency operations have ended and have returned to normal operations.
+Emergency operations have ended, and normal operations have resumed.
 Emergency operations may be reenacted in the future in response to another local disaster, emergency, or other crisis situation.